waku-org/pm/requirements/status.md

 1. App runs on Mobile
 1. App runs on Desktop

-**+ (Privacy, Anonymity, Censorship-Resistance, Deployments)**
+### + (Privacy, Anonymity, Censorship-Resistance, Deployments)

 ## Migration Preparation

 To complete ChatSDK integration without issues, Status needs to prepare the existing code base.
 Focus is on creating abstractions and planning for breaking changes.

-The ChatSDK takes a different approach to managaging conversations, and is incompatible with the existing application.
+The ChatSDK takes a different approach to managing conversations, and is incompatible with the existing application.
 Preparing the code base in advance will reduce the integration time, and allow for faster feedback.

  To better offer support, it would be helpful for Waku to understand Status' approach to product decisions during this migration.